Search Results

 Good governance is foundational to implementing national forest policies and achieving international commitments (e.g., the Glasgow Leaders’ Declaration).
 Governance can be undermined by corruption, whereby decision-making and implementing policies, is undercut by those in power for political or financial gain.
 Corruption tends to be worse where resource constraints have weakened institutional capacity and where there are significant disparities in power.
 In the land-use sector, corruption has been linked with the allocation of concessions, the sale of timber and carbon credits, and prosecution decisions, to cite just a few examples.

 This indicator from the World Justice Project Rule of Law Index assesses the absence of corruption in governments on the basis of three forms of corruption: bribery, improper influence by public or private interests, and the misappropriation of public funds or other resources, and scores countries on a scale of 0 to 1.
-Countries where corruption is largely absent (countries that receive a score of 0.7 out of 1 or higher) represent 32% of all countries.
-This figure has remained generally stable since 2012, which indicates that corruption remains present in two-thirds of all countries.
+Countries where corruption is largely absent (countries that receive a score of 0.6 out of 1 or higher) represent 32% of all countries.
+This figure has remained generally stable since 2012, which indicates that corruption has remained present in approximately two-thirds of all countries.

 Robust governance systems, including the capacity of governments to implement political priorities, are needed to accelerate the transition to an economy that is resilient and advances forest, sustainable land use, biodiversity, and climate goals.
-The Berggruen Governance Index, which assesses the quality of governance and democracy globally, defines “delivery capacity” as the state’s ability to set and achieve priorities by allocating resources, developing technical capacities, ensuring an absence of public sector theft, and providing predictable enforcement.
+The Berggruen Governance Index, which assesses the quality of governance and democracy globally, defines “delivery capacity” as the state’s ability to set and achieve policy priorities by allocating adequate resources, ensuring an absence of public sector theft (and corruption), territorial authority and providing predictable enforcement.